khakhalin/notes/keywords/git.md

 * pull requests?

 ## References
-* Funny short cheatsheet "Dangit": http://dangitgit.com/
+* Funny short cheatsheet "Dangit" (without swears) or this one with: https://ohshitgit.com/